xtdb/xtdb/doc/adr/0011-classic-tx-fns.md

 ## Decision

+Transaction functions were not originally to be supported in XTDB SQL as it requires strict determinism.

 ## Consequences

 There may be some confusion/tension/discussion around a clean/pure remote-first API supporting what is minimally needed by SQL & Datalog users, and where the boundary lies between supporting classic like functionality exclusively for Clojure/Datalog users.